ChuckJonas/ts-force/docs/getting-started.md

 await account.update();
 ```

-You can specify parent relationships via the corresponding `Id` field or via external id
+You can specify parent relationships via the corresponding `Id` field (eg: `accountId`) or via external id

 ```typescript
 let contact1 = new Contact({